Abu Dhabi Ports has experienced increases of 16 percent in passenger numbers and 20 percent in vessel calls, it has announced.

 Some 113 cruise ships called at Abu Dhabi Cruise Terminal during the 2015-16 season, marking a 20 percent growth over the 94 ships that docked at Zayed Port during the 2014-15 season.

 “Our ongoing efforts in increasing the level of awareness of the cutting-edge Abu Dhabi Cruise Terminal and the wider emirate are yielding rewarding results.
-Cruise operators have been promoting Abu Dhabi and the region within their itineraries with great success,” said Noura Rashid Al Dhaheri, cruise terminal manager at Abu Dhabi Ports.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Cruise operators have been promoting Abu Dhabi and the region within their itineraries with great success,” said Noura Rashid Al Dhaheri, cruise terminal manager at Abu Dhabi Ports.For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.